markdewing/derivation_modeling/Readme.txt

 derivation.py - model a derivation and all various operational steps

+util
   vector.py - just enough to model a vector vector_utils.py -  utilities to decompose an expression involving vectors in vector components, and some
          others that have nothing to do with vectors.

   xml_util.py - utilities for building an MathML document

 quadrature/
   sum_util.py - utilities for manipulating sums